telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/configuration.md

 ## Bound Column Settings

-A bound column is declared via the `Bound` method.
-It has the following settings:
+A bound column is declared via the `Bound` method, which specifies a data field.
+The data field names must be valid Javascript identifiers and should contain no spaces, no special characters, and the first character should be a letter.

+Bound columns have the following settings:

 ### ClientTemplate